2010 Eocheong boat collision incident: Chinese Reactions

 Like South Korea, China's initial reaction was to find the missing person.
 Beijing sent a rescue ship out to cooperate in a joint mission with China Maritime Search and Rescue Center, which again resulted in nothing.
 After the investigation, China demanded compensation for the missing person and the deceased captain.
 This demand was not answered.
 China did, however, receive the other fisherman without having to pay bail or other fines they would have otherwise accumulated.

 China's behavior towards illegal fishermen, however, has remained indifferent.
 Although they have engaged in several acts to discourage their fishermen from trespassing, they appear to be largely symbolic.
-The truth of the matter is that China's growing demand for seafood, as well as the expanse of their political power in the world, are incentivizing continued encroachments into Korean waters.
+The truth of the matter is that China's growing demand for seafood, as well as the expanse of their political power in the world, are incentivising continued encroachments into Korean waters.
 Although the violation of the agreed terms between China and South Korea are blatant, the private nature of the poachers allows China to maintain a minimal level of responsibility for their actions.
 This allows Chinese fishermen to act as they please, despite the risks involved with illegally fishing in South Korea.